sammcj/smcleod/content/posts/2024-07-28-ingest/index.md

   hidden: false
 ---

-[Ingest](https://github.com/sammcj/ingest/) is a tool I've written to make life easier when preparing content for LLMs.
+[Ingest](https://github.com/sammcj/ingest/) is a tool I've written to make my life easier when preparing content for LLMs.

-Ingest is a command-line tool that does the heavy lifting of parsing directories full of plain text files (think source code, documentation, etc.) into a single, coherent markdown file.
-It's designed to aid the process of feeding code or text into an LLM but don't want to spend a lot of time copying and pasting.
+It parses directories of plain text files, such as source code, documentation etc... into a single markdown file suitable for ingestion by AI/LLMs.

 ![Ingest CLI Screenshot](https://raw.githubusercontent.com/sammcj/ingest/main/screenshot.png)